 Capitalizing on Growth

 U.S. Lawns is working hard to capitalize on this opportunity.
 The brand has built considerable momentum in the state over the last 18 months.
-Six new territories; Austin West, Abilene, Sherman, Houston East, San Antonio South and Waco; have been launched nearly doubling the brands’ Texas footprint.
+Seven new territories; Austin West, Abilene, Sherman, Houston East, San Antonio South, Waco and Round Rock; have been launched, nearly doubling the brands’ Texas footprint.
 “This is a natural progression of our strong southeastern United States footprint.
 Available territories in this area are already few and far between,” says David Wells, senior director of franchise recruiting.
 These new territories create an excellent opportunity for someone looking to get into business with the nation’s #1 commercial landscape franchise.